wso2-extensions/esb-connector-servicenow/docs/config.md

 * **Create a ServiceNow instance using serviceNow developer site and setup the username and password**

-  1. Using the URL "https://developer.servicenow.com/app.do#!/home" signup to a ServiceNow account or signin to existing account.
+  1. Using the url "https://developer.servicenow.com/app.do#!/home" signup to a ServiceNow account or signin to existing account.
 	2. Login to the ServiceNow account and request an instance.
-	3. Then you will get an username and password for your instance with instance URL.
+	3. Then you will get an username and password for your instance with instance url.
 You can change your password by going to My Instance -> Instance Action -> Manage Instance Password.